volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ==========
 Also called simpleManualMode

-When power on (by the wall plug not by the power switch) the powerStrip, maintain power 1 (RED) bp...
+When power on (by the wall plug not by the power switch) the powerStrip, maintain Push button plug 1

 Power strip start in this mode independently of Json configured mode.